Zuzu Angel: Death

-Cláudio Antônio Guerra, wrote the book Memories of a Dirty War, in which he details several crimes in which he participated and he also revealed details about historical events of that time, among them the Riocentro May Day Attack, the death of Zuzu Angel and others.
+Cláudio Antônio Guerra, wrote the book Memories of a Dirty War, in which he details several crimes in which he either participated or knew of, revealing incriminating details about the Riocentro May Day Attack, the death of Zuzu Angel, and others.

-Cláudio Antônio Guerra, who was director of the Department of Political and Social Order, known as DOPS, a department notorious for the involvement in torture, extrajudicial killings and forced disappearance, pointed out to the presence at the scene of the accident at the moment it occurred of army Colonel Freddie Perdigão, a repression agent and known torturer.
-In a photo taken at the scene of the accident that killed the stylist, Freddie Perdigão is seen standing close to the car as if a passer-by.
-The photo had been taken on April 14, 1976 and was published by the press on the day of disaster but Perdigão had not been identified in the photo until Guerra identified him to the members of the Commission.
+Guerra, who was director of the Department of Political and Social Order, known as DOPS, a department notorious for its practice of torture, extrajudicial killings and forced disappearance, pointed out to the Commission that Army Colonel Freddie Perdigão, an infamous torturer and state agent of repression, was startlingly present at the scene as the accident happened.
+In a photo taken at the scene of the accident that killed Zuzu, Freddie Perdigão is seen close to the car, as if a passer-by.
+The photo had been taken on April 14, 1976, and was published by the press, but Perdigão's identity and significance were not connected to the case until Guerra identified him to the members of the Commission.